ABOUT OUR SCHOLARSHIPS AND BURSARIES

 MICHELE EDWARDS BURSARY

-This bursary aims to encourage and support women with epilepsy, who have faced discrimination and encourage them to pursue their education and/or career goals.
-This $800 bursary is awarded annually in the spring at the Epilepsy Toronto Annual Conference, to two chosen candidates to be used towards furthering their education and/or their career; whether that be in a full-time or part-time program, workshop, extra-curricular class or pursuing a career goal.
+This bursary aims to encourage and support women with epilepsy who have faced discrimination to pursue their education and/or career goals.
+This $800 bursary is awarded annually in the spring to a candidate to further their education and/or their career goals; whether that be in a full-time or part-time program, workshop, extra-curricular class or pursuing a career.

-- Someone whose quality of life and ability to do the day-to-day things most of us take for granted, is significantly impacted by epilepsy.
+- Whose quality of life is significantly impacted by epilepsy.

-- Someone who is in financial need and would make the best use of the bursary money.
+- Who is in financial need and would make the best use of the bursary money.

-- Someone who, despite the challenges they face, is ambitious and shows great initiative and determination in pursuing their education and goals.
+- Who, despite the challenges they face, is ambitious and shows great initiative and determination in pursuing their education and/or career goals.

-- A woman who has faced adversity or discrimination, whether it be because of their epilepsy, race, gender or sexuality.
+- Who has faced adversity or discrimination, whether it be because of their epilepsy, race, gender or sexuality.

 The 2019 Michelle Edwards Bursaries were presented by Peter Boisseau (ctr) to worthy recipients Kirsten Huber (lft) and Nazanin Babaie (rt).